gdsbook/book/notebooks/01_geospatial_computational_environment.md

 typesetting approaches.
 The notebook will then render markdown automatically.
 For more demanding or specific tasks, text cells can further integrate $\LaTeX$ notation.
-This means we can write most forms of narrative relying on markdown, which is more straighforward, and rely on $\LaTeX$ for more sophisticated parts, such as equations.
+This means we can write most forms of narrative relying on markdown, which is more straightforward, and rely on $\LaTeX$ for more sophisticated parts, such as equations.
 Covering Markdown rules in detail is beyond the scope of this chapter, but the interested reader can inspect the [official Github specification](https://help.github.com/en/github/writing-on-github/basic-writing-and-formatting-syntax)